ayaankazerouni/csc305-lectures/05-visitor-pattern-matching/coursenotes.md

 * The graph's primary purpose is model geographic data.
 An argument can be made that an XML export function would reduce the class's cohesion.
 * What if somewhere down the line we wanted to export the graph as JSON, another commonly used format for representing structured data?
 We would need to further modify the nodes in our graph, further exposing existing uses to potentially buggy behaviour, or even requiring further changes in clients to support the new change.

-The **Visitor pattern** helps us _extend_ our graph to give it XML export behaviouri, without _modifying_ it.
+The **Visitor pattern** helps us _extend_ our graph to give it XML export behaviour, without _modifying_ it.
 It lets us adhere to the **Open/closed principle** (the "O" in the SOLID principles of software design).

-I like to think about the Visitor design pattern as _the Composite pattern, but from the outside of the object structure instead of inside the object structure_.
+I like to think about the Visitor design pattern as the Composite pattern, but from the _outside of the object structure_ instead of from the _inside_.

 A nice added benefit of not coupling your extension to the entire object structure is that you can use the Visitor pattern when some action makes sense for only _some_ objects in the larger structure, but not _all_.